purnelldj/gnssr_synth/README.md

 IMPORTANT:
 The directory 'functions/fresnel' contains outdated codes written by Kristine Larson and others to produce fresnel zones.
 An updated version of these codes can be found at: https://geodesy.noaa.gov/gps-toolbox/GNSS-IR.htm
-I am using the old version because I am too lazy to update it.
+I am using the old version because I prefer it to the newer version.

 ADDING OTHER SITES:
 The directory 'functions/station_inputs' contains parameters for several different sites.
 If you want to analyze data at a site that is not there, you will need to create a station_input.m file for the new station.
 A description of the parameters is given in the 'sc02_input.m' file